User Guide

 Importing Student Contacts - import

-file, saving you the hassle of adding contacts individually.
+You can import contacts from a specified JSON or CSV file, saving you the hassle of adding contacts individually.
 This can be used to load the module contacts provided at the start of the semester, or any other contacts shared with you.

-files can be opened and edited with Excel.
+CSV files can be opened and edited with Excel.

 The import file must be in the same folder as the application.
 Importing will not remove existing contacts, and ignores duplicate contacts.